drpeppershaker/ESP32_keypad/README.md

 ## Case
 - I 3D printed my case.
 I've included two versions of the macropad case.
 The version I used is _really_ tight.
 If you don't want to put your soldering skills and smash and cram skills to the test, I also included a slightly taller version as well.
 I will note that I used a high gauge to really help get things put into the case.
 Plus, you can actually strip the silicone wire with your fingernails, which makes it a lot easier to trim and adjust the length as needed.
+- If you choose to print the V2 version there are cutouts for the LED Pixels.
+Keep the pixels together in strips of 8.
+That way you can have one strip of 8 pixels running one direction and have the second row flipped for easier wiring.

 ## Assembly
-- all switches are connected to VIN and to their respective GPIOs (see ESPHome YAML files) -- Note, your GPIO pins may be different based on the version of the board you use.
+- all switches are now connected to common GND and to their respective GPIOs (see ESPHome YAML files) -- Note, your GPIO pins may be different based on the version of the board you use.
 ![](/assets/V2/wiring_diagram_V2.png)